ooni/probe-cli/docs/design/dd-003-step-by-step.md

 to avoid doing that.

-The bassosimone/websteps-illustrated repository contains primitives for easily handling redirects as part of its fork of the measurex package.
+The bassosimone/websteps-illustrated repository contains primitives for efficiently handling redirects as part of its fork of the measurex package.
 The relevant data struct is [URLRedirectDeque](https://github.com/bassosimone/websteps-illustrated/blob/b3bf45c44f92bc6d0473f57b27eb73c4bb67e3c0/internal/measurex/url.go#L696), which encapsulates the details for ensuring we're redirecting correctly.
-Here are the important aspects to consider:
+Here are the crucial aspects to consider:

 1.  we should normalize the URL because different endpoints of the same website may give us different redirect URLs that normalize to the